 Amanda has worked in the solar industry since 2003, first promoting renewable energy policy in Austin, TX while at Public Citizen, then at Meridian Energy Systems, before joining at Namasté Solar in 2006.
 Amanda worked Namasté Solar for over 11 years and held numerous roles ranging from business administration to human resources to sales & design.
 When she departed in 2017, Amanda served as the Director of Strategic Planning and Initiatives, devoting her energy to strategic planning and special projects that benefit the company and its customers.
 Amanda is now the CEO of a newly formed cooperative, Amicus O&M Cooperative, which has an overlapping membership with Amicus Solar Cooperative but is a separate legal entity.
 Amicus O&M Cooperative brings together a network of independent solar companies across the U.S. to provide operations and maintenance (O&M) services for geographically distributed solar PV portfolios.
 Amanda obtained a BA in English and French from the University of Texas at Austin.

 As Clean Energy Credit Union grows, we anticipate new roles for both volunteers and employees.
+Please see our open positions listed below.
 If you have experience in credit unions, banking, and/or clean energy and would like to get more involved, please reach out to us via our contact form.
 We forecast that we’ll need help with lending, accounting, asset liability management, marketing, and member engagement (e.g. newsletters, customer service, etc.).
 We’ll also need help identifying new potential partners, particularly like-minded car dealerships and energy efficiency contractors.
 Click here to learn more about our partners.